Sign up for our mailing list

 Since 1987, the Society has funded the Billie Burdick composers-in-the-schools program to work with students writing new works with and for school ensembles, which are then premiered.
 This several-month project involves the students directly with the process of composition.
 Each project is tailor-made to the school and the ensembles.
 One of the recent new works was selected for all-County, and several have been published.

-The Society commissions at least one new work each season and has produced four recordings, two CDs, a boxed 5-CD set of works by 29 commissioned composers, a 2-CD set of music by seven more commissioned composers.
-Another recently released 2-CD set of works by seven commissioned composers both won a Syracuse-Area Music Award (SAMMY) and was nominated for a Grammy.
+The Society commissions at least one new work each season and has produced multiple recordings and several CDs, including a boxed 5-CD set of works by 29 commissioned composers, and a 2-CD set of music by seven more commissioned composers.
+Another 2-CD set of works by seven commissioned composers both won a Syracuse-Area Music Award (SAMMY) and was nominated for a Grammy.
 The By-Laws of the Society stipulate that the organization commission regional composers, which has included women and minorities.

 To attract an audience, the Society aims for a wide diversity of styles of recent music.
 The Society's vision is to provide opportunities in various contexts in Central New York so those living in the region have an opportunity to become conversant with the music of their own time.
 This translates into modest ticket prices; free concerts in extended-care facilities, Upstate Cancer Center, Golisano Children's Hospital, VA Hospital, libraries, and galleries; composers in the schools; and programs with dance, theatre, poetry, film and/or art exhibits.
 The Society's Cazenovia Summer Series has expanded into a festival titled Cazenovia Counterpoint‐featuring all new work.